babel/website/docs/plugin-proposal-import-attributes-to-assertions.md

 :::caution

 This plugin will generate code that is not compatible with the current ECMAScript specification or with any currently proposed addition to it.
-Only use it when you are shipping native ES modules and you need compatibility with other tools that don't support the Import Attributes syntax (`import pkg from "./package.json" with { type: "json" }`) but support the old Import Assertions syntax (`import pkg from "./package.json" assert { type: "json" }`), such as Chrome 91+ and Node.js 17.2+.
+Only use it when you are shipping native ES modules and you need compatibility exclusively with tools that don't support the Import Attributes syntax (`import pkg from "./package.json" with { type: "json" }`) but support the old Import Assertions syntax (`import pkg from "./package.json" assert { type: "json" }`), such as Chrome 91+ and Node.js 17.2+.

 :::